codio/knowledge/source/instructors/authoring/guides/settings/global.rst

 Protect Layout
 **************
 Enabling this prevents tabs being opened or closed by students in an assignment.
+This protection will not affect teachers.